rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

 ### Security

 Protection of key material invovled with encrypting session recordings is largely managed by our existing keystore features.
-The one exception being the private keys used by `age` to decrypt files during playback.
-Whenever possible, those keys will be wrapped by the backing keystore such that decryption related secrets are never directly accessible.
+The one exception being key exchange between keystores unable to share keys directly (e.g. AWS KMS).
+In these cases the private key used to decrypt recording file keys is exposed to memory owned by auth server processes.
+This key should never be saved or cached and should only be exposed long enough to encrypt it to complete key exchange.

 One of the primary concerns outside of key management is ensuring that session recording data is always encrypted before landing on disk or in long term